-This bill amends existing laws to enhance regional conservation and energy resource planning by incorporating habitat strongholds and wildlife corridors into the responsibilities of local conservation commissions and regional planning commissions.
-It modifies RSA 36-A:2 to require conservation commissions to maintain an inventory of open spaces, including habitat strongholds and wildlife corridors, for informational purposes in regional planning, while explicitly stating that this inventory shall not be used for municipal zoning or planning.
-Additionally, it amends RSA 36:45 to ensure that regional planning commissions consider these habitat areas in their coordinated development plans.
-The bill also clarifies the powers and duties of regional planning commissions under RSA 36:47, emphasizing the inclusion of habitat strongholds and wildlife corridors in their comprehensive master plans.
+This bill seeks to improve regional conservation and energy resource planning by integrating habitat strongholds and wildlife corridors into existing frameworks.
+It amends RSA 36-A:2 to mandate that conservation commissions in cities and towns maintain an inventory of open spaces and ecological areas, specifically including habitat strongholds and wildlife corridors as defined in RSA 207:1.
+The bill clarifies that this inventory is for informational purposes only and cannot be utilized for municipal zoning or planning.
+Additionally, it amends RSA 36:45 to ensure that regional planning commissions take these ecological areas into account in their coordinated development plans.

 As Amended by the Senate: 36-A:2, 36:45, 36:47, 206:10, 94:1-a